 - In the Create Memory Snapshot dialog box, select an IP address from the IP drop-down list and click OK.

 Note If you create a snapshot at the machine level under an application, then the IP address of this machine is selected by default in the IP field.Notice The running time of a snapshot job varies from a few minutes to half an hour.
 When a snapshot job is running, you may experience brief freezing.
 Be cautious in using this function.

 The created snapshot is displayed in the snapshot job list of Snapshot History.

 The information of a snapshot job includes:

 - Creation time of snapshot

-- Duration of snapshot job
+- Running time of snapshot job

-- Delete: deletes a snapshot
+- Delete: Used to delete a snapshot

-Green indicates a successful snapshot job, while red indicates a failed one.
+Green indicates a successful snapshot job, and red indicates a failed one.

-Histogram: Lists the top 20 classes that use the most memory in descending order.
+Histogram: Lists the top 20 classes that use the most memory, in descending order.